-We clip the following from the New York facts, and we challenge contradiction.
-The ability and disposition of North Carolina to pay the interest on her public debt has been shown by the unanimous vote of her Convention, and will form a part of her Con-
+We clip the following from the New York Journal of Commerce.
+The author is not unknown to us, nor the fact that he is, as he states "thoroughly conversant with the whole subjects of North Carolina State finan- nually. ces."
+The statements, made by him are facts, and we challenge contradiction.
+The to pay the interest on her public debt has Convention, and will form a part of her Con-